-Summary of our audit approach
+Summary of our approach

-Key audit matters The key audit matter that we identified in the current year was: • Valuation of incurred but not reported (IBNR) reserves Materiality We determined materiality for the company to be USD 1.6 million, which is approximately 2.6% of Shareholder's Funds.
+Key audit matters The key audit matters that we identified in the current year were: • Valuation of incurred but not reported (IBNR) reserves Within this report, any new key audit matters are identified with and any key audit matters which are the same as the prior year identified with.
+Materiality The materiality that we used in the current year was \$2m which was determined on the basis of 2.7% of Shareholder's Funds.
 Scoping We determined the scope of our audit by obtaining an understanding of the company and its environment, including the identification of relevant controls.
 We designed our audit by determining materiality and assessing the risks of material misstatement in the financial statements.
 As part of our risk assessment, we assessed the control environment in place to the extent relevant to our audit.
 The risk of material misstatement that had the greatest effect on our audit is identified as the key audit matter in the "Key Audit Matters" section of our report.
-First year audit transition This is the first year we have been appointed as auditors to the company.
-We undertook a number of transitional procedures to prepare for the audit including assessing our independence.